-Hoesy Corona (Baltimore, MD) is an emerging and uncategorized queer Mexican artist living and working in the United States.
+Hoesy Corona (Baltimore, MD) is an uncategorized queer Latinx artist of Mexican descent living and working in the United States.
 He creates work across a variety of media spanning installation, performance, and video.
 He develops otherworldly narratives centering marginalized individuals in society by exploring a process based practice that investigates what it means to be a queer Latinx immigrant in a place where there are few.
 He choreographs large scale performances and installations that oftentimes silently confront and delight viewers with some of the most pressing issues of our time.
 Reoccurring themes of queerness, race/class/gender, nature, isolation, celebration, and the climate crisis are present throughout his work.
 Hoesy has exhibited widely in galleries, museums, and public spaces in the United States and abroad.